seetreat/seetreat_algo_task/README.md

 # seetreat_coding_task

-Your task is to write code capable of identifying stop signs in an image.
+Your task is to write code capable of identifying and counting the number of stop signs in an image.
 There are three images in the folder called `test_images`, ordered by how challenging they are.
 You can stop after your code works for the first image, or keep going if you're enjoying the challenge!

 - Solutions are welcome in Python or C++